rdntech14/CreateRESTfulService/README.md

 4. Create "Dynamic Web Project" in Eclipse with name "CreateRESTFulService" & make sure to select "Generate Web.xml deployment descriptor"
 4. Download Jersey from https://jersey.github.io/download.html --> "Jersey JAX-RS 2.1 RI bundle", unzip it
 5. Add Jersey to Eclipse Project, navigate to Eclipse Project WebContent-->Web-INF--> lib --> <place all jersey jars>
-6. Under Java Resource/src create package "package1" and java class "FirstRest"
-7. Add code present in FirstRest.Java in FirstRest
-8. web.xml - add code present in web.xml
+6. web.xml - add code present in web.xml
 Run project as "Run on Server"
+7. Export project as .war file
+8. Place under tomcat webapps folder and start tomcat server.

 **Test**

-Following Request can be sent (Postman as client can be used)
+Following Request can be sent (Postman as client can be used) with Header value Content-type : application/json

+*Note: this will not work over browser as this is only supporting JSON, and no query parameter is set to take input for format.*

-	http://localhost:8080/CreateRESTFulService/employee/list — to get all employees list http://localhost:8080/CreateRESTFulService/employee/list/id — to get specific id from employee list http://localhost:8080/CreateRESTFulService/employee/add — to add an employee to employee list http://localhost:8080/CreateRESTFulService/employee/delete/id — to delete an employee
+	http://localhost:8080/CreateRESTFulService/rest/employee/list — to get all employees list http://localhost:8080/CreateRESTFulService/rest/employee/list/id — to get specific id from employee list http://localhost:8080/CreateRESTFulService/rest/employee/add — to add an employee to employee list http://localhost:8080/CreateRESTFulService/rest/employee/delete/id — to delete an employee
-	http://localhost:8080/CreateRESTFulService/employee/update/id — to update an employee info
+	http://localhost:8080/CreateRESTFulService/rest/employee/update/id — to update an employee info

 	where id is a number